Neag School of Education

 The University of Connecticut (UConn) Neag School of Education offers undergraduate and graduate degrees in education, sport management, and leadership across four campuses, with the main campus located in Storrs, Connecticut.
-The Storrs location is home to the Neag Center for Gifted Education and Talent Development, and additional locations are in Hartford, Waterbury, and Groton.
-It is ranked number 16 among public graduate schools of education in the nation.
-The schools' research and teaching programs have been funded by a wide number of institutions, such as the National Science Foundation and the Department of Education.
+The Storrs location is the main UConn campus and is home to the Renzulli Center for Gifted Education and Talent Development, and additional locations are in Hartford, Waterbury, Stamford, and Groton.
+It is consistently ranked among the top public graduate schools of education in the nation by U.S. News and World Report.
+The school's research and teaching programs have been funded by a wide number of institutions, such as the National Science Foundation and the Department of Education.

 History

 The Neag School of Education was founded in 1940 when the Connecticut Agricultural College became the University of Connecticut.
-It is based in the Charles B. Gentry Building, which as built in 1960 in honor of the former director of the Division of Teacher Training and University President.
+It is based in the Charles B. Gentry Building, which was built in 1960 in honor of the former director of the Division of Teacher Training and University President.

 In 1958, the School of Education established the first high school in the town of Mansfield, E. O. Smith High School, as a laboratory school for teacher training and education research.
 The high school, which lies adjacent to campus, was operated by the University of Connecticut until 1987, when it became the regional public high school.
 E.O.
 Smith has maintained an Agricultural Science education program since its time as a part of UConn, and junior and senior high school students may take classes for credit on UConn's campus.

 In 1999, the School of Education was renamed after Ray Neag, a businessman and graduate of UConn.
 Neag was co-Vice Chairman of Arrow International, Inc., a leading manufacturer of medical devices.
 The donation of $21 million is the largest gift given to an education school in the nation.
 In 2000, the building underwent major reconstruction, and a 20,000-square-foot wing was added to the west side of the building.

 The former deans of the School of Education are: